-The designer shall coordinate with the power supplier and indicate and/or specify all requirements for:

-□ Point of service □ Division of work (contractor and power company) ☐ Fault current: Overcurrent device(s) shall have interrupting capacity in excess of available fault current throughout system.
+Γh e designer shall coordinate with the power supplier and indicate and/or specify all requirements for □ Point of service □ Division of work (contractor and power company) ☐ Fault current: Overcurrent device(s) shall have interrupting capacity in excess of available fault current throughout system. carrent throughout system.